Menu

 Schematic diagram depicting the types of bowel duplications.

-On sonography, the common presentation is an intraabdominal cystic mass (Figure 2.26A).
+On sonography, the common presentation is an intraabdominal cystic mass (Figure 30A).
 The signs of origin from known abdominal organs, like kidney, are absent.
-The appearance of duodenal duplication cysts is similar to that of small bowel duplication except for the location close duodenum and pancreas (Figure 2.27).
+The appearance of duodenal duplication cysts is similar to that of small bowel duplication except for the location close duodenum and pancreas (Figure 31).
 The characteristic feature is the two layer sign or the bowel signature in the wall.
-There is an inner echogenic layer of mucosa and an outer echo-poor muscle in duodenal duplication cysts (Figure 2.27C) and small bowel duplication cysts (Figure 2.26B).
-The small bowel duplication cysts usually show peristalsis which is diagnostic (Video 2.7).
+There is an inner echogenic layer of mucosa and an outer echo-poor muscle in duodenal duplication cysts (Figure 31C) and small bowel duplication cysts (Figure 30B).
+The small bowel duplication cysts usually show peristalsis which is diagnostic (Video 7).
 This differentiates duplication cysts from mesenteric cysts and ovarian cysts which do not show peristalsis.
 They may be seen in changing locations within the abdomen at different periods of scan since they are in the mobile mesentery.
-The tubular type are seen as a segmental dilated bowel loop with peristalsis (Figure 2.28, Video 2.8).
+The tubular type are seen as a segmental dilated bowel loop with peristalsis (Figure 32 and Video 8).
 The wall will show the bowel signature.
 This type has to be differentiated from a dilated loop of bowel in evolving small bowel obstruction.
 Absence of dilated loops in rest of abdomen and lack of continuity differentiates this from small bowel obstruction.
 In case of difficulty, a follow-up scan after 2–4 weeks will help, since the tubular duplication will retain the same appearance, whereas small bowel obstruction will show extended dilated loops.

 (A)